kach/nearley/README.md

 See the [`builtin/`](builtin) directory for more details.
 Contributions are welcome here!

 Including a file imports *all* of the nonterminals defined in it, as well as any JS, macros, and config options defined there.

 ## Tokenizers

-By default, nearley splits the input into characters.
-This is called scannerless parsing.
+By default, nearley splits the input into a stream of characters.
+This is called *scannerless* parsing.

-A tokenizer splits the input into larger units called tokens, as a separate stage before parsing.
-For example, it lexes `512 + 10` into `["512", " ", "+", " ", "10"]`.
+A tokenizer splits the input into a stream of larger units called *tokens*.
+This happens in a separate stage before parsing.
+For example, a tokenizer might convert `512 + 10` into `["512", "+", "10"]`: notice how it removed the whitespace, and combined multi-digit numbers into a single number.

-Using a tokenizer has many benefits--it:
+Using a tokenizer has many benefits.
+It...

-- Often makes things faster by more than an order of magnitude.
+- ...often makes your parser faster by more than an order of magnitude.
-- Allows you to write cleaner, more maintainable grammars.
-The idea is to explcitly list all possible token types.
+- ...allows you to write cleaner, more maintainable grammars.
-- Helps to avoid ambiguity in the grammar.
-A lexer can confidently tell that `className` is not keyword `class` and `Name` after it.
+- ...helps avoid ambiguous grammars in some cases.
+For example, a tokenizer can easily tell you that `superclass` is a single keyword, not a sequence of `super` and `class` keywords.
+- ...gives you *lexical information* such as line numbers for each token.
+This lets you make better error messages.

 nearley supports and recommends [Moo](https://github.com/tjvr/moo), a super-fast tokenizer.
-Here's a basic example:
+Here is a simple example:

 ```coffeescript
 @{%